king-technologies/.github/profile/README.md

 <p align="center">🎀 Contributions (<a href="https://guides.github.com/introduction/flow" title="GitHub flow">GitHub Flow</a>), 🔥 issues, and 🥮 feature requests are most welcome!</p>

-<p align="center">💙 If you like my projects, Give them ⭐ and Share it with friends!</p>
+<p align="center">💙 If you like our projects, Give them ⭐ and Share them with friends!</p>
 </p>
 <p align="center">Made with ❤️ in India</p>